pb99u069/cardano-api-documentation/examples/spendFromScript.md

     --out-file tx.body
 ```

+## Building the transaction input

-While, to spend from a key address, we simply 'tag' the the txIn with `KeyWitness KeyWitnessForSpending`, tagging a `TxIn` that is to be spent from a script address means building a witness that contains the script itself.
+While, to spend from a key address, we simply 'tag' the the transaction input with `KeyWitness KeyWitnessForSpending`, tagging a `TxIn` that is to be spent from a script address means building a witness that contains the script itself.

 The resulting value is a (`txIn, ScriptWitness ScriptWitnessForSpending plutusScriptWitness`), where `plutusScriptWitness` contains the script itself, as well as the datum, redeemer and the script language and script version information.